TRS Report: History of Gentrification

 Urban renewal caused the African-American population to expand and spread into other parts of town and to create newer neighborhoods, but none that were as thriving as their previous communities.

-Starting in the 1990s, gentrification begun with the demolishing of housing projects and continued with the rebuilding of urban communities after knowingly allowing neighborhoods to deteriorate and become dilapidated in areas near city’s downtowns, business districts, and other local attractions.
+Starting in the 1990s, urban gentrification begun with the demolishing of housing projects and continued with the rebuilding of urban communities after knowingly allowing neighborhoods to deteriorate and become dilapidated in areas near city’s downtowns, business districts, and other local attractions.

-Similar to urban renewal, gentrification is relocating African-Americans further from the inner city and into the outskirts and suburbs of their native city.
+Similar to urban renewal, urban gentrification is relocating African-Americans further from the inner city and into the outskirts and suburbs of their native city.